 Sports at Wickersley Northfield

-At Wickersley Northfield we provide a wide range of different sporting opportunities for our children, from competing against their personal best results to competing at local and regional finals.
+At Wickersley Northfield we provide a wide range of different sporting opportunities for our children, from competing against their personal best results to local competitions and regional finals.

 We have before and after school clubs run by Live and Learn, providing children with access to a range of different sports and activities.

-We have our activity track where KS1 children complete the daily mile in an afternoon and KS2 children can use it during their playtimes.
+We have our activity track where KS1 children complete the daily mile in an afternoon and KS2 children have access to it during active playtimes.

-This year we have been awarded the Silver School Games Award.
+We have been awarded the Silver School Games Mark Award.

 Please click here to find out more information about safeguarding children during sports.